 ABOUT THE WUDANG PAI STYLE

-The Wudang Pai style is an ancient Chinese system of martial and life-prolonging arts based on the Taoist principles of Yin and Yang – the most famous of these arts is Taiji.
+The Wudang Pai style is an ancient Chinese system of martial and life-prolonging arts based on the Taoist principles of Yin and Yang – the most famous of these arts is Tai Chi.
 Wudang is an internal martial art, which means it uses qi or internal energy to power movements rather than muscular strength.
 As such people of all health levels can cultivate internal strength through these arts.
 The Wudang style comes from an area in China known as the Wudang Mountains, where martial knowledge is traditionally passed down from master to disciple.
 At the Wudang San Feng school in China where Lucia learnt the Wudang style, emphasis is on practising basic skills, as one has to be well-acquainted with the bottom in order to reach the top.
-At the school in London, we teach Taiji (Tai Chi), Qi Gong (Chi Kung), Gong Fu (Kung Fu) and Wudang Sword.
+At the school in London, we teach Tai Chi (Taiji), Qi Gong (Chi Kung), Kung Fu (Gong Fu) and Wudang Sword.

 ABOUT WUDANG TAI CHI

 Tai Chi (Taiji) is an art which is famous for its slow and graceful movements.
 Moving slowly helps the practitioner to build internal energy (qi), which wards off illness and promotes mental peace.
-At the heart of Taiji are eight ways of manipulating qi known as the Eight Taiji Powers; for example peng/ward off, which is an outwards-moving, expansive energy (like a bubble or bomb blast).
+At the heart of Tai Chi are eight ways of manipulating qi known as the Eight Tai Chi Powers; for example peng/ward off, which is an outwards-moving, expansive energy (like a bubble or bomb blast).
 Through repetition of basic exercises students learn to feel and direct their own qi for health, before condensing it into ‘powers’ which can be used martially, or preserved for raising the practitioner’s energetic state.
-It should be noted the road to effective martial usage of the powers is long, and not the main focus of the school.
-We practise the martial aspects of Tai Chi in a gentle and lighthearted way in the Traditional Wudang Tai Chi classes, and do not train this aspect at the Tai Chi for Health classes.
+It should be noted the road to effective martial usage of the powers is long, and is not our main focus.
+We normally practise the martial aspects of Tai Chi in a gentle and lighthearted way in the Traditional Wudang Tai Chi classes, and do not train this aspect at the Tai Chi for Health classes.

 ABOUT WUDANG KUNG FU

-Kung Fu or Gong Fu in its traditional Chinese meaning refers to practicing something repeatedly until you become really good at it.
+Kung Fu (Gong Fu) in its traditional Chinese meaning refers to practicing something repeatedly until you become really good at it.
 In the west however, the term ‘kung fu’ has become synonymous with a harder, faster style of training.
 In the Wudang Pai style, we have a number of faster moving arts like Bagua and Xingyi, as well as the Taiyi forms which have both fast and slow sections.
 The 18-step Wudang Fist form combines elements of all the above with Tai Chi and is a good introduction to the range of Wudang arts.
 The Kung Fu is more physically demanding than Tai Chi or Qi Gong, so as well as the 18-step Kung Fu Form class, we teach an additional Kung Fu Strength class which details how to build muscular strength while keeping the qi flowing.